Candida Martinelli's Italophile Site

 the dish to the Lord of the Manor' (da' al Signore).
 They were eventually gathered together, edited, and printed,

-resulting in these cookbooks I'm offering you for free.
 The regional distinctions of the anonymous authors really have little meaning.
 Each

 book cites recipes from other European regions and even from North